TendTo/APIGateway-DynamoDB/README.md

 The configuration is specified in the _samconfig.toml_ file.
 You can change it freely, or add some more environments.
 Some of the settings include:

-- **Profile**: name of the aws profile you saved the console credentials for.
+- **Profile**: name of the AWS profile you saved the console credentials for.
-- **Confirm changeset**: whether to ask for manual confirmation after showing the change set sam will produce
+- **Confirm changeset**: whether to ask for manual confirmation after showing the changeset sam will produce
 - **Stack Name**: The name of the stack to deploy to CloudFormation.
 This should be unique to your account and region, and a good starting point would be something matching your project name.
 - **AWS Region**: The AWS region you want to deploy your app to.
-- **Capabilities**: Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
+- **Capabilities**: Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) include access to AWS services.
 By default, these are scoped down to minimum required permissions.
-  To deploy an AWS CloudFormation stack which creates or modifies IAM roles, the `CAPABILITY_NAMED_IAM` value for `capabilities` must be provided.
+  To deploy an AWS CloudFormation stack that creates or modifies IAM roles, the `CAPABILITY_NAMED_IAM` value for `capabilities` must be provided.
 If permission isn't provided through the config file, to deploy this example you must explicitly pass `--capabilities CAPABILITY_NAMED_IAM` to the `sam deploy`